Portfolio optimisation with options: Portfolio Optimisation

 This is of course an ideal setup, as in practice options contracts traded on S$\&$P 500 stocks are traded in multiples of~$100$, but this is flexible enough to be updated for practical scenarii.
 The returns~$R^{\pi}$ of the portfolio over the~$d$-day period is therefore

 where $\ww = (w_1, \ldots, w_n)$ and $\Rb = (R_1,\ldots, R_n)$.
-Note that this is an `all or nothing strategy' and the trader can potentially lose all her initial capital if none of the options pays out at maturity.
+Note that this is an `all-or-nothing strategy' and the trader can potentially lose all her initial capital if none of the options pays out at maturity.
 This inherent risk in investing in pure option portfolios (especially in deep out-of-the-money options) differs greatly from investing in stocks where it is highly unlikely that all the stocks become worthless.

 \begin{remark} We only consider portfolios with naked options rather than with options and underlying assets.
 While this may seem like a risky portfolio (as discussed later), one could construct the corresponding delta-hedged portfolio consisting of assets only, where the amount of each asset is the sum of all the options on this asset, weighted by their deltas. \end{remark}